LLNL/scr/doc/rst/users/overview.rst

 but it requires less storage space.
 Whereas :code:`Partner` must store two full dataset files, :code:`XOR` stores one full dataset file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a dataset file for a set of size :math:`N`.

-Similarly, :code:`RS` is computationally more expensive than :code:`XOR`, but it tolerates up to a configurable :code:`k` number of failures per set.
+Similarly, :code:`RS` is computationally more expensive than :code:`XOR`, but it tolerates up to a configurable :math:`k` number of failures per set.
 The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a dataset file for a set of size :math:`N`.

 The set size :math:`N` can be adjusted with the :code:`SCR_SET_SIZE` parameter.
 The number of failures :math:`k` can be adjusted with the :code:`SCR_SET_FAILURES` parameter.
 Larger sets require less storage, but they also increase the probability that a given set will suffer multiple failures simultaneously.
 Larger sets may also increase the cost of recovering files in the event of a failure.

 .. list-table:: Summary of redundancy schemes assuming each process writes :math:`B` bytes and is grouped with other processes into a set of size :math:`N`